UBC-CIC/TapGives/docs/DeploymentGuide.md

 ```

 **Important:**
 You can find your API Gateway Endpoint URL in the output values displayed after deployment.
-This URL will be provided to Africa's Talking as the *callbackUrl*.
+This URL will be provided to Africa's Talking as the *CallbackUrl*.
 The output should look like so:
 ![alt text](images/sam_output.png)

-### Final Steps
+### Africa's Talking Setup

 Lastly, follow [these instructions](./AfricasTalkingDeployment.md) to launch a USSD service code via Africa's Talking.
 Keep the API Gateway URL from above on hand.